skiadas/WebAppsCourse/notes/html_survey.md

   ~ quotes, block/inline

 a
-  ~ anchor links (to other documents, or within page)
+  ~ anchor links (to other webpages, or within same page)

 em, strong
   ~ "emphasized" and strongly emphasized text